kiwi0fruit/pyppdf/README.rst

    Usage: pyppdf [OPTIONS] [SITE]

-     Reads html document from stdin, converts it to pdf via pyppeteer and writes to disk (or writes base64 encoded pdf to stdout).
-SITE is optional and it's a site url of a file path.
+     Reads html document, converts it to pdf via pyppeteer and writes to disk (or writes base64 encoded pdf to stdout).

+     SITE is a site url of a file path, pyppdf reads from stdin if SITE is not set.

-     -d, --dict defaults:
+     -a, --args defaults:

      {goto={waitUntil='networkidle0', timeout=100000}, pdf={width='8.27in',
      printBackground=True, margin={top='1in', right='1in', bottom='1in',